Ninja Gaiden (1988)

 I’m all about the 3D Ninja Gaiden games — the fluid combat and freedom of movement just feel better.
 But going back to the original is a trip, showing me how much it achieved with so little.
 It’s brutal, but it’s cool to see where it all began, even if I’d rather dodge birds in 3D.

-Like I said, you can play this game on the Switch NES online thing, and honestly, that’s the only reason most of us have a chance in hell of finishing it.
+Like I said, you can play this game on the Switch NES online thing, and honestly, that’s the only reason most of us have a fighting chance of finishing it.
 Without rewind, Ninja Gaiden is less of a game and more of an elaborate psychological experiment in frustration tolerance.
-You’ll still get your ass handed to you, but at least this way, you can undo the trauma of getting bodied by one of those FUCKING BIRDS for the zillionth time instead of hurling your console out the window and explaining to your neighbors why there’s a Nintendo Switch stuck in their car windshield.
+You’ll still get knocked around, but at least this way, you can undo the trauma of getting wrecked by one of those birds for the zillionth time instead of hurling your console out the window and explaining to your neighbors why there’s a Nintendo Switch embedded in their car windshield.

 Survivor of the bird-apocalypse